meilisearch/documentation/learn/configuration/instance_options.md

 The above example disables analytics for the Meilisearch instance without accepting any values.

-We will refer to command-line flags with the 🚩 emoji on this page.

 ## Configuring an instance with environment variables

 In order to configure a Meilisearch instance using environment variables, you have to set the environment variable prior to launching the instance.
 If it's your first time doing this you may want to read more about [setting and listing environment variables](https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/), or [use a command-line option](#configuring-an-instance-with-command-line-options) instead.